by Texas Homesteader ~

-But even though I shun plastic, there’s still plastic bags that automatically make their way into our home anyway.
+But even though I shun plastic, there are still plastic bags that automatically make their way into our home anyway.
 Things such as our family-sized package of toilet paper or food wrappings and such.

-Now I reuse those larger plastic wrappers to line our small trash can.
+Now I repurpose those larger plastic wrappers to line our small trash can.

-Since our trash can is so tiny I’m able to tuck it away out of sight.
+Our trash can is tiny so I’m able to tuck it away out of sight.
 This smaller waste basket fits neatly inside a small slide-drawer we had built into one of our bottom kitchen cabinets.

 I’m thrilled that I no longer have a large, ugly, bulky trash can pretending to be a mammoth decorator item in my kitchen!

-Since I compost my food scraps, and recycle plastics such as milk jugs, etc. this waste basket only needs to be emptied every 1-2 weeks.
+Since I compost my food scraps, and recycle plastics such as milk jugs, etc. this tiny waste basket only needs to be emptied about every 2 weeks or even longer.

-For instance, I was thrilled to learn that what’s now become my absolute favorite fudge frosting recipe can be whipped up in minutes.
+I’m thrilled that what’s now become my absolute favorite fudge frosting recipe can be whipped up in minutes.
 And it doesn’t even require cooking!

-I can also whip up the most decadent brownies completely from scratch in about the same time it takes to mix the wet ingredients into boxed ingredients.
+I can also whip up the most decadent brownies completely from scratch in about the same time it takes to mix the wet ingredients from a commercial box of brownies.

 The kicker here (and believe me this is important):